University: Antecedents

-Nalanda University was established by emperor Kumaragupta I of the Gupta Empire around 427 CE, became a major Buddhist learning hub, attracting scholars like Xuanzang.
-It was destroyed in 1202 CE by Bakhtiyar Khilji.
-The characterization of Nalanda as a "university" in the modern sense has been challenged by scholars.
-They argue that while it was undoubtedly a major center of learning, comparing it directly to a modern university is historically imprecise.
-An early institution, often called a university, is the Harran University, founded in the late 8th century.
+Centers of learning were found in seventh-century Spain, both at major monasteries and at episcopal centers.
+Students at the monastery of Saints Cosmas and Damian, at Agali near Toledo, learned such scientific subjects as medicine and the rudiments of astronomy.
+In the heyday of the monastic schools in the 9th and 10th centuries, the teachings of important scholars such as Alcuin, Hrabanus Maurus, Heiric of Auxerre and Notker Balbulus raised the prestige of their abbeys and attracted pupils from afar to attend their courses.

+An early institution is the Madrasa of Harran, founded in the late 8th century.

 Scholars occasionally call the University of al-Qarawiyyin (name given in 1963), founded as a mosque by Fatima al-Fihri in 859 CE, a university, although Jacques Verger writes that this is done out of scholarly convenience.
 Several scholars consider that al-Qarawiyyin was founded and run as a madrasa until after World War II.
 They date the transformation of the madrasa of al-Qarawiyyin into a university to its modern reorganization in 1963.
 In the wake of these reforms, al-Qarawiyyin was officially renamed "University of Al Quaraouiyine" two years later.

 Some scholars, including George Makdisi, have argued that early medieval universities were influenced by the madrasas in Al-Andalus, the Emirate of Sicily, and the Middle East during the Crusades.
 Norman Daniel, however, views this argument as overstated.
 Universities and madrasas differed in several major respects.
 In 2013, Roy Lowe and Yoshihito Yasuhara claimed that the influences of scholarship from the Islamic world on the universities of Western Europe requires a reconsideration of the development of higher education, turning away from a concern with local institutional structures to a broader consideration within a global context.